Understanding Price Margin Rules in CloudCockpit

 Split Margin

-Split Margin Percentage lets you set a percentage of the difference that you have
+Split Margin Percentage lets you set a percentage of the difference that you have between List price and the ERP price.

-Info(ERP price – List price) x Price Margin Percentage + List price = Unit price for reseller
+Info(ERP price – List price) x Price Margin Percentage + List price = Unit price

 Example

-As a CSP, I can make an agreement with the Reseller that I charge 25% of the margin between the Microsoft's List price and ERP price.
+As a CSP, I can make an agreement with the Reseller that I charge 25% of the margin between Microsoft's List price and ERP price.

 Office 365 Business Premium